VanLoo-lab/ASCAT.sc/README.md

 ### Dependencies

-The methylation mode now depends on pre-compiled bad loci and panel of normal data for 450K and Epicv1 arrays (~0.5GB), which are in the R data package *ASCAT.scDataMeth*
+The methylation mode now depends on pre-compiled bad loci and panel of normal data for 450K, Epicv1 (~0.5GB) and Epicv2 arrays, which are in the R data package *ASCAT.scDataMeth*

-As the files are big and bandwidth is limited, you might want to download the package (https://drive.google.com/drive/folders/1zDu5-WEYq3OQ8qSZANBOMYTw-H-LNWTU?usp=share_link) as a zip file and install from R:
+As the files are big and github bandwidth is limited, you might want to download the package (https://drive.google.com/drive/folders/1zDu5-WEYq3OQ8qSZANBOMYTw-H-LNWTU?usp=share_link) as a zip file and install from R: